athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Bestiary 2/Hamatula.md

     desc: "  On a critical hit, the hamatula's barbs deal 3d6 bleed."

   - name: "Frightful Strike"
-    desc: " (divine,emotion,fear,mental) **Trigger** The hamatula hits a creature with a barb Strike\n* * *\n\n**Effect** The creature struck must succeed at a DC 27 Will check save or become [[Conditions/Frightened 1|Frightened 2]] (or [[Conditions/Frightened 1|Frightened 3]] on a critical failure).
+    desc: " (divine,emotion,fear,mental) **Trigger** The hamatula hits a creature with a barb Strike\n* * *\n\n**Effect** The creature struck must succeed at a DC 27 Will check save or become [[Conditions/Frightened|Frightened 2]] (or [[Conditions/Frightened|Frightened 3]] on a critical failure).
 Regardless of the result of its saving throw, the creature is then temporarily immune to Frightful Strike for 24 hours."

   - name: "Impaling Barb"
     desc: "`pf2:2`  The hamatula makes a barb Strike, then Strides up to half its Speed without triggering reactions.
 If the Strike hits, the hamatula impales the target with one of its barbs and snaps the barb free as it moves away from the target.
-This deals an additional 2d8 piercing damage to the target and pins it to an adjacent surface, rendering it [[Conditions/Immobilized|Immobilized]] (Escape DC 29)."
+This deals an additional 2d8 piercing damage to the target and pins it to an adjacent surface, rendering it [[Conditions/Immobilized|Immobilized]] ([[Actions/Escape|Escape]] DC 29)."

   - name: "Warden of Erebus"
     desc: "  A hamatula's [[Spells/Rune Trap|Rune Trap]] innate spell can contain any common spell from the Core Rulebook that meets the criteria in glyph of warding; the hamatula doesn't need to provide the spell."